Is Physical Gold And Silver A Good Investment?

-Although this article is focused on physical gold and silver, investors must be aware of other investment vehicles that can provide the opportunity to invest in precious metals:
+While this article focuses on physical silver and gold, investors should be aware of alternative investment vehicles that provide the opportunity to invest in precious metals:

 - Exchange-traded fund (ETFs) (1): ETFs are financial products that track the price of gold or silver, offering investors exposure to the precious metals, without the need to store or protect physical assets.

 - Mining stocks: The mining stocks of investors could get exposure to gold and silver through investing in the stocks of mining firms that manufacture precious metals.
 However, this approach carries additional risks relating with the financial performance of specific firms and the broader market.